 Legitimate deductions must relate to actual damage caused by the tenant beyond normal wear, costs the tenant was responsible for but did not pay, or cleaning costs for a property returned in an unacceptably dirty state.

-• Actual damage beyond normal wear: Broken windows, holes in walls, damaged fixtures, missing items from inventory
+- Actual damage beyond normal wear: Broken windows, holes in walls, damaged fixtures, items missing from the inventory

-• Professional cleaning if the property is returned in a condition significantly worse than received (though basic cleaning cannot be charged if the property was already dirty when you moved in)
+- Professional cleaning if the property is returned in a significantly worse condition than received (basic cleaning costs cannot be charged if the property was already dirty at move-in)

-• Replacement of items listed on the inventory that are missing or broken through misuse
+- Replacement of inventory items that are missing or broken through misuse

-For any deduction to hold up legally, the landlord must be able to prove the damage existed, that it was not there when you moved in, and ideally must provide invoices or quotes for the remediation cost.
+For any deduction to hold up legally, the landlord must prove the damage existed, show it was not present when you moved in, and provide invoices or quotes for the remediation cost.
 Arbitrary amounts without supporting evidence are not legally defensible.

 The Timeline: How Long Does a Landlord Have to Return Your Deposit?

 Under the LAU (Article 36), the landlord has one month from the date the tenancy ends to return the deposit.
-This is a clear legal deadline and it applies regardless of whether the landlord claims damage or deductions.
+This is a hard legal deadline and applies regardless of whether the landlord claims damage or deductions.

-If the landlord intends to make deductions, they must specify what these are and provide supporting evidence within that same one-month period.
-They cannot simply hold the deposit indefinitely while they "assess" the property.
+If the landlord intends to make deductions, they must specify what they are and provide supporting evidence within that same one-month period.
+They cannot hold the deposit indefinitely while they assess the property.

-If the deposit is not returned within one month, the landlord becomes liable to pay legal interest on the amount withheld from the date the month expired.
-This is set out in the LAU and provides a financial incentive for landlords to process returns promptly.
+If the deposit is not returned within one month, the landlord becomes liable to pay legal interest on the amount withheld from the day the month expired.
+This is set out in the LAU and provides a clear financial incentive for landlords to process returns promptly.

 The one-month clock starts from the date the tenancy formally ends.
 Confirm your move-out date, key handover, and final inspection in writing, whether by email or WhatsApp message.
 This creates a clear record of when the deadline starts running, which matters if you need to pursue the deposit later.